Magnetic Taylor-Proudman constraint explains the flows into the Tangent Cylinder

 The key result here is that unlike the current $\cp$, the flow $\up$ does not follow the geostrophic contours, even if $c_0=0$.
 Instead, it is constrained by Eq. (\ref{eq:kinematic_mtp_ns}) to cross them.
-In planetary interiors with a solid core, the axial component of the magnetic field thus induces a flow across the TC, consistent with those found in numerical simulations in spherical shells and observations \cite{cao2018_pnas,mason2022_gafd,finlay2023_nat}.
-We shall now seek experimental evidence for it and for its compliance to the MTPC in a simple TC geometry.\\
+In planetary interiors with a solid core, flows across TCs have been observed or simulated but never quantified \cite{cao2018_pnas,mason2022_gafd,finlay2023_nat}.
+The kinetic MTPC (\ref{eq:kinematic_mtp_ns}) can measure which part of these through-flows is incurred by the axial component of the planetary magnetic field\ref{fnote:b}.\\